Having more fun than a human being should be allowed to have.

 You know, I'm trying.

-I mean, even from the beginning it didn't.
+I mean, even from the beginning, it didn't.

 I mean, they came out, maybe they introduced an award or gave one, but they were never stars of the show.

-Anyway, I didn't watch it, and I'm seeing you know, all of the pop culture outlets are reporting on it as to uh as as to what happened.
+And I'm seeing, you know, all of the pop culture outlets are reporting on it as to what happened.

 And I've been trying to do better, you know, staying in touch with the pop culture evolution.

-If anybody wants to have at it.
+If anybody wants to, have at it.

-Here's here's the Major Garrett question and the Obama response as we go to the bottom of the hour break, and then the media response will be following that.
+Here's the Major Garrett question and the Obama response as we go to the bottom of the hour break, and then the media response will be following that.

-But here again, Major Garrett, yesterday afternoon, this is the question that has everybody else in the drive-by's outraged.
+But here again, Major Garrett, yesterday afternoon, this is the question that has everybody else in the drive-bys outraged.

 Can you tell the country, sir, why you are content with all the fanfare around the steel to leave the conscience of this nation, the strength of this nation unaccounted for in relation to these four Americans?